Download and rate the In The Know Cycling app for your Apple or Android phone or tablet.

 When I describe a tire’s road feel, I’m talking about how comfortable it is, how well it handles in corners or maneuvers when you’re changing direction, and how much grip it provides in those handling maneuvers and when accelerating or just speeding along straight down the road.

-The better the road feel, the more precise you’ll be taking those corners and doing those maneuvers, or generally accelerating on your bike.
+The better the road feel, the more precise you’ll take those corners and do those maneuvers or generally accelerate on your bike.
 While it’s hard to measure, the added confidence that comes from tubeless bike tires with a superior road feel will allow you to ride more aggressively without taking on more risk.
 That will make you faster.

 Tire size, compound, casing, and tread all contribute to the road feel as does the inflation pressure and wheel size in combination with the tire.

-We’ve all read how a wider tire, inflated to the same pressure, gives you a wider contact patch between the tire and road surface.
+We’ve all read how a wider tire, inflated to the same pressure, gives you a wider contact patch between the tire and the road surface.
 A wider contact patch can give you better handling.
-A narrower tire at the same tire pressure as the wider one gives you the same tire patch area but is narrower, running more along the length than the width of the tire and therefore doesn’t handle as well.
+A narrower tire at the same tire pressure as the wider one gives you the same tire patch area but is narrower, running more along the length than the tire’s width, and therefore doesn’t handle as well.

 One of the major reasons people use wider tires is to improve comfort.
 So you lower the air pressure to reduce the air volume and improve the suspension and comfort in a wider tire.
 (Throw the contact patch argument out the window.)